sinamomken/tehran-thesis/README.md

   * glossaries: Advanced glossary management package.
   * todonotes: Provides commenting and todo notes available in your tex files.
 *  `latexmk`: equivalent of 'make' for latex projects (should be included in a full texlive installation).
-* `bibtex`: bibliography creation backend engine (should be included in a full texlive installation).
+* `bibtex`: bibliography creation backend engine (should be included in a full texlive installation) and persian-bib package.
 * `xindy`: glossary/indexing backend engine.
   * 'persian' or 'persian-variant1' language should be installed for xindy (not available by default in Ubuntu 16.04).
 * A TeX editor/IDE with RTL support, e.g. [BiDiTexmaker][biditexmaker].